revbayes/revbayes.github.io/developer/setup/qtcreator.md

 Prerequisites
 ----------------------

-You will first need to <a href="https://revbayes.github.io/compile-windows">install</a> RevBayes from <a href="https://revbayes.github.io/download">source</a>.
-Next you should install and build RevBayes (i.e. `./build.sh`).
+You will first need to [set up the build environment](#cmdline) by compiling RevBayes on the command line.
 For this tutorial I used Meson which I recommend for Qt Creator.
 To install Qt Creator using homebrew, type the following into your local terminal: `brew install --cask qt-creator`.

 Once installed, open Qt Creator (found in Applications) and navigate to the Extensions menu.
 Once there, you will need to activate the Meson extension.